Beluga whale: Captivity

 Belugas are displayed across North America, Europe and Asia.
 As of 2006, 58 belugas were held in captivity in Canada and the United States, and 42 deaths in US captivity had been reported up to that time.
 A single specimen costs up to US$100,000, although the price has now dropped to US$70,000.
 As of January 2018, according to the nonprofit Ceta Base, which tracks belugas and dolphins under human care, there were 81 captive belugas in Canada and the United States, and unknown numbers in the rest of the world.
-The beluga's popularity with visitors reflects its attractive colour and its range of facial expressions.
-The latter is possible because while most cetacean "smiles" are fixed, the extra movement afforded by the beluga's unfused cervical vertebrae allows a greater range of apparent expression.
+Belugas are popular with visitors due to their distinct colour and range of facial expressions.
+The latter is possible because, unlike other cetaceans, belugas have unfused cervical vertebrae; this allows a greater range of apparent expression.

-Most belugas found in aquaria are caught in the wild, as captive-breeding programs have not had much success so far.
-For example, despite best efforts, as of 2010, only two male whales had been successfully used as stud animals in the Association of Zoos and Aquariums beluga population, Nanuq at SeaWorld San Diego and Naluark at the Shedd Aquarium in Chicago, US.
-Nanuq has fathered 10 calves, five of which survived birth.
-Naluark at Shedd Aquarium has fathered four living offspring.
-Naluark was relocated to the Mystic Aquarium in the hope that he would breed with two of their females, but he did not, and in 2016 he was moved to SeaWorld Orlando.
 The first beluga calf born in captivity in Europe was born in L'Oceanogràfic marine park in Valencia, Spain, in November 2006.
 However, the calf died 25 days later after suffering metabolic complications, infections and not being able to feed properly.
 A second calf was born on 16 November 2016, and was successfully maintained by artificial feeding based on enriched milk.

+Most belugas found in aquariums are caught in the wild, as captive-breeding programs have been generally unsuccessful so far, as mortality rates of belugas drop in captivity.
+In 2015, former SeaWorld San Diego trainer Sarah Fischbeck compared the organizations breeding program for beluga whales to a "puppy mill."
+It was later revealed that at the San Diego location, a beluga named Ruby was repeatedly bred multiple times, and gave birth to two calves, born in 2008 and 2010, respectively.
+Ruby rejected both infants, killing her first in 2008 and severely injuring the second one in 2010.

+Naluark at Shedd Aquarium has fathered four living offspring.
+Naluark was relocated to the Mystic Aquarium in the hope that he would breed with two of their females, but he did not, and in 2016 he was moved to SeaWorld Orlando.

 In 2009 during a free-diving competition in a tank of icy water in Harbin, China, a captive beluga brought a cramp-paralysed diver from the bottom of the pool up to the surface by holding her foot in its mouth, saving the diver's life.

 Films which have publicised issues of beluga welfare include Born to Be Free, Sonic Sea, and Vancouver Aquarium Uncovered.